adobe-research/audio-retargeting/README.md

 			--log-level=ERROR \
 			retarget.py

-(You may see `RuntimeError: The WebAgg backend requires Tornado.` and `UserWarning: error getting fonts from fc-list`.
+(You may see errors `RuntimeError: The WebAgg backend requires Tornado.` and/or `UserWarning: error getting fonts from fc-list`.
 These can be safely ignored.)

 The resulting executable is`dist/retarget`.
 It can be run by anyone with a similar platform to the one you build it on, without needing to perform any of the installation steps listed above.

     	$ dist/retarget --help
 	    ...
-    	$ cp dist/retarget /some/shared/bin/directory
+    	$ cp dist/retarget /wherever/you/want/it/to/live